-- Tier 1 capital is comprised substantially of ordinary shares or stock, non-redeemable non-cumulative preference shares, plus certain eligible reserves, less: aggregate net losses as defined; goodwill, startup expenses and other intangible assets; and any other designated deductions. - Tier 2 capital principally comprises hybrid capital instruments (such as non-redeemable cumulative preference shares and qualifying redeemable preference shares having an original term to maturity of five years or more), and general provisions (subject to certain limitations). - A deduction from Tier 1 and 2 Capital is required for certain prescribed items such as investments in, and share of accumulated losses in unconsolidated subsidiaries.
+- Tier 1 capital (also referred to as "capital base") is comprised substantially of ordinary shares or stock, non-redeemable non-cumulative preference shares, plus certain eligible reserves, less: aggregate net losses as defined; goodwill, start-up expenses and other intangible assets; and any other designated deductions. - Tier 2 capital principally comprises hybrid capital instruments (such as non-redeemable cumulative preference shares and qualifying redeemable preference shares having an original term to maturity of five years or more), and general provisions (subject to certain limitations). - A deduction from Tier 1 and 2 Capital is required for certain prescribed items such as investments in, and share of accumulated losses in unconsolidated subsidiaries.